BrandonFrei/CPEN513/README.md

 **Modifications only need to be made in routing.py, unless specified.**

+To run the code, type <python3 Routing.py> into the terminal.
+The code was tested with python version 3.9.

 The paths can be modified in line 305 / 308 if they are not working correctly.

 In order to switch the infile, modify line 308 to a valid infile.